mayanksha/mayanksha.github.io/_posts/2019-08-23-GSoC-GVfs-and-Google-Backend-demystified.markdown

 As for the Google Backend for GVfs, although I had written in my GSoC Proposal that I'd be writing a full test-suite and possibly get it added to the CI pipeline for GVfs.
 But like everyone, I had also underestimated the time it takes to produce efficient and fully working piece of software.
 I've created a basic framework (a simple program) to test the backend.
 It connects to  google account (via Gnome Online Accounts API) and performs tests on that Drive.
 It uses `g_test_add_func()` to add test cases and we've planned on covering as many cases as possible.

 Thanks to anyone who's come reading this far.
-You, are worthy being a knight! :-)
+You, are worthy of being a knight! :-)

 <!-- ## A Humble Thanks -->